-There are some excellent guitar lessons websites available to learn from, and JamPlay claims to be one of the best.
-Are they?
-Find out in our JamPlay guitar lessons review.
+🎸 With a host of excellent guitar lessons websites to choose from, does JamPlay still qualify as one of the best?
+Find out in our JamPlay lessons review.

 Not too difficult to navigate but no “start here” or helpful guide for beginners

 Great in-lesson tools like video speed, tabs, notes, and “ask a teacher”

 Tools help with the lesson experience, videos help clarify lesson paths

 Lacks diversity in genres, mostly metal, hard rock and only 400-500 choices

 We certainly hope you benefit from the information we provide in this article!
 Just so you know, we may receive compensation if you use the links on this page.
 If you do, thank you so much!